Popular Types of Flooring

 Linoleum Flooring

-With attentive maintenance, linoleum floors can endure for years.
-It is a budget-friendly choice with various possibilities for personalization.
-However, it can readily become damaged and has been known to fade when exposed to sunlight.
-The sun's rays also lead linoleum to lose color over time, and it might not work well for areas with excess moisture.
+With attentive maintenance, linoleum floors can last for years.
+It is a cost-effective choice with various alternatives for adaptation.
+However, it can readily get dented or scratched and has been known to fade when exposed to direct sunlight.
+The sun's rays also lead linoleum to fade over time, and it may not be suitable for areas with excess moisture.

 Carpet